Read on for our monthly digest for employers on upcoming employment law changes and key employment cases that have recently been decided.

 The claim was dismissed by a tribunal.
 Mr Rodgers expressed some general worries regarding Covid-19, but they weren’t related to his profession.
 Furthermore, his behaviours (e.g., not wearing a facemask during self-isolation, leaving his home during self-isolation, and working in a pub during lockdown) did not support his claim that there were substantial and impending dangers.

 Mr Rodgers appealed.
 The EAT agreed that an employee could reasonably feel that substantial and urgent risk was occurring outside the workplace, preventing him from returning to work.
-On the facts of this instance, however, the tribunaldetermined that Mr Rodgers did not have a reasonable belief that there were substantial and impending dangers at work or elsewhere.
+On the facts, however, the tribunal determined that Mr Rodgers did not have a reasonable belief that there were substantial and impending dangers at work or elsewhere.
 Even if the tribunal was incorrect, it was within its rights to conclude that Mr Rodgers may have been expected to take reasonable precautions to avoid such dangers, such as wearing a mask, maintaining social distance, and sanitising his hands.
 The appeal was dismissed.

 ACAS Early Conciliation Procedure